-- 1. Background: According to the Tanana Valley State Forest Management Plan, the forested areas accessed via Nenana Ridge Forest Road system falls within Subunit 5A and this Subunit "will be managed for timber production, habitat and recreation while retaining scenic values along the Parks Highway".
-DOF is offering this timber sales while also recognizing other users of the State Forest.
+- 1. Background: According to the Tanana Valley State Forest Management Plan, the forested areas accessed via Nenana Ridge Forest Road system falls within Subunit 5A and "Subunit 5A will be managed for timber production, habitat and recreation while retaining scenic values along the Parks Highway".
+DOF is offering these timber sales while also recognizing other users of the State Forest.
 The intent is to manage for multiple users while still maintaining a productive "working forest".
 This sale falls in line with the guidance provided in the TVSF Management Plan. - 2.
-Timber volume and sustained yield: The proposed project area has an estimated volume of 1,500 CCF of birch fuelwood and spruce sawlog timber on approximately 70 acres.
+Timber volume and sustained yield: The proposed project area has an estimated volume of 726 CCF of spruce sawlog and fuel wood on approximately 25 acres.
 Final harvest unit boundaries and timber volume estimates will be determined once DOF staff has completed all pre-sale field measurements.
 The Fairbanks Area Annual Allowable Cut (AAC) is calculated at approximately 4,606 acres of harvest annually.
 The volumes proposed in this harvest and in combination with timber volumes from other proposed timber sales that are offered will be within the allowable cut and comply with sustained yield requirements. - 3.
-Harvest unit design: The timber will be harvested as a heavy partial cut for birch and spruce in 2 adjacent units.
-Harvest units are situated with a multi-hundred acre mixed spruce-hardwood timber type.
-All spruce 6 inch DBH and larger, and all birch 6 inch DBH or larger will be included for harvest.
-Any aspen, as well as any birch smaller than 6 inches or spruce smaller than 6 inches, will not be cut.
+Harvest unit design: The timber will be harvested as a heavy partial cut for spruce.
+The harvest unit is situated with a multi-hundred acre mixed spruce-hardwood timber type:.
+All spruce 6 inch DBH and larger, a will be included for harvest.
+Any aspen or birch, and any spruce smaller than 6 inches DBH, will not be cut.
 Large snags valuable for wildlife habitat will be retained to the extent practical.
 The logging operations will follow all applicable Best Management Practices and residual trees will be protected from damage during harvest operations.
 Harvesting will be by the whole tree yarding system using a ground-based skidding method.
 Slash disposal at the landings will be by burning or by salvage for fuelwood use. - a.
-Reforestation and site preparation: The sale area will be reforested in compliance with the Forest Resources and Practices regulations (11 AAC 95.375-.390) Natural regeneration will be utilized initially for reforestation.
-The sale will abut unharvested areas adjacent to the boundary with mature, robust spruce and birch trees to provide seed to this unit.
-It is expected that the harvest method (heavy partial cut) will open sites and increase light and soil warmth, allowing regeneration from seed as well as birch root-collar sprouting.
-Mechanical ground scarification will be used on portions of the harvest area where feasible and necessary (generally <15% slope, approximately 20 acres).
-Reforestation will be conducted if regeneration appears marginal or patchy.
+Reforestation and site preparation: The sale area will be reforested in compliance with the Forest Resources and Practices regulations (11 AAC 95.375-.390) Natural regeneration will be utilized initially for reforestation, and the unharvested boundary will mature, robust spruce trees to provide seed to this unit.
+It is expected that the harvest method (heavy partial cut) will open sites and increase light and soil warmth.
+Reforestation will be assessed within five years post-harvest, and a regeneration survey will be conducted if regeneration appears marginal or patchy.
 If the survey indicates inadequately stocked areas, then scarification may be performed on non-stocked areas.
-The goal for regeneration is to achieve a minimum of 450 evenly distributed trees per acre at the end of the regeneration survey period (any commercial tree species).

-- b.
-Access design and construction: Access design, construction, and maintenance will comply with the Forest Resources and Practices regulations (11 AAC 95.285-.355). - Planned access is along the Upper Grouse Road, which extends from the mainline Nenana Ridge Forest Road.
-Existing access spurs from Upper Grouse Road may be re-conditioned and extended into each sale unit.
+The goal for regeneration is to achieve a minimum of 450 evenly distributed trees per acre at the end of the regeneration survey period (any commercial tree species). - b.
+Access design and construction: Access design, construction, and maintenance will comply with the Forest Resources and Practices regulations (11 AAC 95.285-.355). - Planned access is along the Nenana Ridge Forest Road, connecting to the Parks Highway near mile 328.
+The sale is directly adjacent to the south of the mainline road.
 The existing road will be maintained to the all-season road standards set out in the AFRPA and the DOF Road Standards.

-No stream crossings will be required. - Between individual sale harvests any spurs will be inactive and maintained in accordance with 11 AAC 95.315 (f). - Generally DOF applies for public easement right of ways for its long-term routes, but none of these sales requires new access. - c.
+- Between individual sale harvests any spurs will be inactive and maintained in accordance with 11 AAC 95.315 (f). - Generally DOF applies for public easement right of ways for its long-term routes, but this sale does not require new access. - c.
 Appraisal method: Commercial sales will be based on transactional evidence and market demand and DOF will apply a value for those products.
 DOF will appraise the timber value in compliance with 11 AAC 71.092.